Taxation of international executives

 The following categories of income are subject to income tax (not exhaustive):

-Generally speaking, all types of remuneration and benefits received by an employee for services rendered constitute taxable income, regardless of where paid (but if the amount relates to work performed outside the U.K., in certain circumstances, the amount which is taxed might be based on the amount remitted to the U.K.).
-Typical items of an expatriate compensation package set out below are, in most circumstances, fully taxable unless otherwise indicated.
+Generally speaking, all types of remuneration and benefits received by an employee for services rendered constitute taxable income, regardless of where paid (but if the amount relates to work performed outside the UK, in certain circumstances, the amount which is taxed might be based on the amount remitted to the UK).

 Are there any areas of income that are exempt from taxation in the United Kingdom?
 If so, please provide a general definition of these areas.